- Code ENVS8003

 - Critically consider the elements of effective climate change adaptation policies at national and sub-national scales.

-- A critique of a climate change adaptation policy of a nation (2,000 words plus references, 50% of total mark) (LO3).
+- A critique of a climate change adaptation policy of a nation (or sub-national jurisdiction) (50) [LO 1,2,3]

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.